 When I'm not creating, I can be found running on caffeine and sugar, playing doorman to our two dogs and ponding the next good meal.
 When I'm not in my studio I'm usually wishing I was.
 I have a weakness for dark chocolate, coffee, cheese, ice cream and red wine.

-When you live in the frozen Interior of Alaska you need a creative outlet.
+We currently live in the frozen Interior of Alaska.
 The winters are long, dark, and usually bitter cold, while the summers can sometimes be abundantly rainy, but most often are beautiful and warm with nearly 24 hours of light.

 If you'd have asked me back then I would have told you it was a phase.
 I would have never guessed that twenty plus years later I would have packed my card making supplies through four states.

 With all the moving my art has expanded and grown.
 I've always been creative but only in the past five years have I begun my artful journey.
 If I'm honest, only in the last couple of years have I had the courage to let down my guard, jump in with both feet and let go of my inhibitions.
 I decided one morning that I didn't want to wake up one morning and wish I had done this, so here we are.
 I'm inspired by the creative life I choose to live and the world that surrounds me.